earth2observe/downscaling-tools/doc/e2o_getvar.rst

 examplerun9.ini
 ~~~~~~~~~~~~~~~
-This example downloads and resamples MSWEP TotalPrecipitation (Rain and Snow) data (WRR2).
-Fro Fiji
+This example downloads and resamples MSWEP TotalPrecipitation (Rain and Snow) data (WRR2) for Fiji
 All output is stored in sequential geotiff files in output/TotalPrecipitation/EX90000.???, one for each timestep.